dm2912/sherdog-fighter-scraper/README.md

 Once the scraper has finished you should have an Excel compatible .csv file that you can use in any way you see fit...

+Tested in Linux Mint 18.3 - Dont ask me about Python in Windoze :D